Risk factors in personal injury claims

 Who is this warning notice relevant to?

-This warning notice is relevant to solicitors and all regulated persons who take personal injury referrals from third parties, work closely with them or act on their instructions.
+This warning notice is relevant to all those we regulate who receive and make personal injury referrals from or to third parties, work closely with them or act on their instructions.

-- taking and acting on instructions from third parties without ensuring that the instructions originate from the client
+- taking and acting on instructions from third parties without making sure that the instructions originate from the client

 - settling claims without a medical report